 Often times buyers are not aware that they are buying a rebuilt or salvaged car.
-If a car is less than six years old, Minnesota law requires car dealers to tell buyers if the car they're interested in buying has been branded as salvaged or rebuilt.
+Minnesota law requires car dealers to tell buyers if the car they're interested in buying has been branded as salvaged or rebuilt.
 The law requires that the title documents for salvaged cars receive a "brand," or a permanent written disclosure about an auto's prior salvage history.
 Don't be fooled by a freshly painted car.